Flash photography techniques

 Suppose you want to shoot your best friend’s gallery opening.
 You’ll want some light on her, and more light from a different angle on her paintings.
 Properly lighting items in the foreground and background presents a challenge that can be solved by using multiple flash units, and taking them off-camera.

-If you have more than one flash to work with, you can designate one master – the flash you’ll be triggering directly from the camera body – and one or more slave units that will communicate with the main module and fire when the shutter clicks.
+If you have more than one flash to work with, you can designate one master – the flash you’ll be triggering directly from the camera body – and one or more remote units that will communicate with the main module and fire when the shutter clicks.
 The master flash can be set to make your artist friend look her best, while another flash on a stand five feet away brings out the vivid colors of her work.
 If the shoot becomes more complex, add more subordinate flashes.
 Illuminate each important detail, even if some of it is far away from your lens.

 Most accessory flashes have built-in LED screens so you can keep track of individual settings.
 That information is also transmitted back to the camera, so you can keep everything synced up from a central location.